Hirzebruch–Riemann–Roch theorem: Statement of Hirzebruch–Riemann–Roch theorem

 where $\operatorname{td}(X)$ is the Todd class of the tangent bundle of X.

 Significant special cases are when E is a complex line bundle, and when X is an algebraic surface (Noether's formula).
 Weil's Riemann–Roch theorem for vector bundles on curves, and the Riemann–Roch theorem for algebraic surfaces (see below), are included in its scope.
-The formula also expresses in a precise way the vague notion that the Todd classes are in some sense reciprocals of characteristic classes.
+The formula also expresses in a precise way the vague notion that the Todd classes are in some sense reciprocals of the Chern Character.